 - Difficulty walking, sometimes leading to falls

-Back pain is a common early symptom of both noncancerous and cancerous spinal tumors.
-Pain may also spread beyond your back to your hips, legs, feet or arms and may become more severe over time in spite of treatment.
+Back pain is a common early symptom of spinal tumors.
+Pain may also spread beyond your back to your hips, legs, feet or arms and may worsen over time — even with treatment.